 I made this the other night and as I was wiping the buttery goodness from my face and remarking about how delicious it was (my family hates it when I say the food I make is delicious – they call me braggadocios), I realized I haven’t shared this super easy recipe with y’all.
 So, here ya go…

-In the test kitchen, we use what I call the “Walmart rule.”
+The second thing I want to address is the gasps or whispers I sometimes hear when I mention my appreciation for Walmart.
+Here’s the truth of the matter, I love Walmart, and I don’t care who knows it.
+As a matter of fact in the test kitchen, we use what I call the “Walmart rule.”
 Simply put, it means that if you can’t find an ingredient at Walmart, we usually won’t use it in a recipe.
 Does that limit us some?
 Sure it does, but there’s an important reason it exists.

 I want all the recipes found on Southern Bite to be approachable, easy, and accessible.
 I want the ingredients in our recipes to be affordable, straightforward, and easy to find.
 And the reality is that 90% of Americans are within 15 miles of a Walmart.
 So, chances are, if they sell it in Walmart, 90 percent of my readers have access to it.

-Now, this rule has its limitations.
+This rule has its limitations.
 White Lily flour, though found everywhere down in this part of the country, is pretty hard to get up north.
 But, it’s been a pretty reliable standard up until this point.

+- Use fresh garlic!
 When it comes to the garlic in this recipe, make sure to use fresh garlic.
 Don’t opt for the jarred, frozen, or stuff in a tube.
 Yeah, it will all work, but the flavor just won’t be the same.

-And while I’m a huge fan of a garlic press, for this bread, I like to use a knife to finely mince the garlic.
+- Mince the garlic with a knife!
+While I’m a huge fan of a garlic press, for this bread, I like to use a knife to finely mince the garlic.
 There’s something about those little toasty chunks of garlic that just makes this taste so much better.

 The BEST Garlic Bread